 Allegations of a violation of responsible conduct of research (RCR) are always investigated within the organisation in which the suspected violation occurred or where the person against whom the allegation is made was working when it occurred.
 Once the allegation has first been addressed under the organisation’s process for investigating alleged violations of responsible conduct of research (the RCR process), the parties may, if they wish, request a statement on the matter from the Finnish National Board on Research Integrity TENK.

-TENK’s statement is based on the RCR guidelines from 2012 “Responsible conduct of research and procedures for handling allegations of misconduct in Finland" (PDF) which Finnish research organisations have undertaken to follow.
+TENK’s statement on the RCR matter is based on the RCR guidelines from 2012 “Responsible conduct of research and procedures for handling allegations of misconduct in Finland" (PDF) which Finnish research organisations have undertaken to follow.
 The organisation signing up to the guidelines obliges people working in the organisation’s research community to comply with the guidelines.

 The RCR guidelines are available in Finnish, Swedish, English, Russian, Chinese and Spanish on the page Advice and Materials.